fleetdm/fleet/handbook/security.md

 This is why our configuration aims to protect what is in the code, but we spend no effort preventing "leaks" since almost everything is public anyway.

-If you are reading this from another organization that makes code that is not open-source, we recommend checking out [this guide](https://oops.computer/posts/safer-github-setup/).
+If you are reading this from another organization that makes code that is not open source, we recommend checking out [this guide](https://oops.computer/posts/safer-github-setup/).

 ### Authentication